hanswillem/Blender_Add-on_Glitch_OBJ/README.md

 ![img](https://github.com/hanswillem/Blender_Add-on_Glitch_OBJ/blob/master/example_img.png)

-Download the add-on from this repo or by [clicking here](https://www.dropbox.com/s/zp6sd58ga81afce/add-on_glitch_obj.zip?dl=1&m=).
-Install it, create a scene with at least one mesh object, and click on *Glitch OBJ*.
+Download the add-on from this repo, install it, create a scene with at least one mesh object, and click on *Glitch OBJ*.
+The Blender 2.8 versions has some sliders you can tweak to change the behaviour a bit.

 That's it.